WeTeachReading.com Blog

 Stop the Summer Slide!

 How do you prevent the “summer slide”?
-Read, read, read!
-When kids are engaged in reading during the summer, they are better prepared for the new school year.
-Luckily, there are many great opportunities to keep them motivated.
-1) Here at Langsford, we have 2 workshops...
+Reading, reading, and more reading!
+When kids are engaged in reading during the summer, they are much better prepared for the school year ahead.
+Luckily, there are nearly endless opportunities to help keep your children motivated...

 Langsford Lecture Series: Educational Evaluations